Azure-Samples/azure-sql-db-openai/README.md

 The third script `./vector-embeddings/03-find-similar-articles.sql` starts invoking OpenAI to get the vector embeddings of an arbitrary text.

-Make sure to have an Azure OpenAI [embeddings model](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#embeddings-models) deployed and make sure it is using the `text-embedding-ada-002` model.
+Make sure to have an Azure OpenAI [embeddings model](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#embeddings-models) deployed and make sure it is using the `text-embedding-ada-002` model.

-Once the Azure OpenAI model is deployed, it can be called from Azure SQL database, to get the embedding vector for the "the foundation series by isaac asimov", text, for example, using the following code (make sure to replace the <api-key> with yout Azure OpenAI deployment):
+Once the Azure OpenAI model is deployed, it can be called from Azure SQL database using [sp_invoke_external_rest_endpoint](https://learn.microsoft.com/sql/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql), to get the embedding vector for the "the foundation series by isaac asimov", text, for example, using the following code (make sure to replace the <api-key> with yout Azure OpenAI deployment):

 ```sql
 declare @inputText nvarchar(max) = 'the foundation series by isaac asimov';